 Questions & Answers on Bisphenol A (BPA) Use in Food Contact Applications

 FDA acknowledges the interest that many consumers have in the safe use of Bisphenol A (BPA) in food packaging.
 FDA has performed extensive research and reviewed hundreds of studies about BPA’s safety.
 We reassure consumers that current approved uses of BPA in food containers and packaging are safe.
-Additional research is underway to enhance our understanding of BPA.
-FDA will take these studies into account as it continues to ensure the safe use of BPA in food packaging.
-Here, FDA experts answer some key questions about the agency’s research on and regulation of BPA.
+FDA continues to monitor the scientific literature for new research that helps enhance our understanding of BPA, and will consider new data as it continues to ensure the safe use of BPA in food packaging.
+Here, FDA experts answer some key questions about the agency's regulation of BPA.

 What is BPA?